scenerystack/community/docs/CONTRIBUTING.md

 ### 1. Features and Bug Fixes

 !!! warning
-    Please note that while documentation and npm package exist inside `scenerystack/community` and `scenerystack/scenerystack`, respectively, the latest library repositories currently exist in the `phetsims` organization (e.g., `phetsims/scenery` or `phetsims/kite`).
-Keep this in mind when submitting contributions and remember to check your current version against the latest on the `main` branches.
+    Please note that while the documentation and npm package can be found at `scenerystack/community` and `scenerystack/scenerystack`, respectively, the latest library repositories currently exist in the `phetsims` organization (e.g., `phetsims/scenery` or `phetsims/kite`).

+    Keep this in mind when submitting contributions and remember to check your current SceneryStack version against the latest on the `main` branches.

 Our ecosystem comprises various common code libraries, each housed in their respective repositories under [phetsims](https://github.com/phetsims/).
-Some libraries depend on others; for instance, `sun` is built upon `scenery` to design UI components.
+Some libraries depend on others; for instance, `Sun` is built upon `Scenery` to design UI components.

 👉 If you're considering making an addition or a fix that isn't already documented,
 1. initiate by opening an issue.